covid-at-home/covid-em-casa/level2.md

 ### Family, flatmates, etc.

 Household members of people who are known or suspected to be infected should treat themselves as potentially also infected and self-quarantine too, while keeping the maximum practicable distance from the patient for as long as the patient can take care of him- or herself.
+This means being in different rooms, sleeping in different beds, eating separately, using different dishes and towels, and when possible, using different bathrooms.

 Regularly clean all frequently touched surfaces with household bleach diluted with water: 10 ml / 2 tsp bleach with half a liter / 2 cups of water (carefully washing measurement tools before reuse).
 You can put that solution in a disused plant sprayer or cleaner spray bottle.
 You should give the spray a minute to work on surfaces before wiping it dry.

 Now at the latest is time to think about Personal Protection Equipment (PPE).
-If you can get masks and haven't been sick yet, it is probably a good idea to wear one.
+If you can get masks, wear one.
 Disposable gloves, long-sleeve protective gowns, and eye protection may also be appropriate.
-The [shopping page](/shopping) on this website contains some ideas for personal protection items.
+The [shopping page](/shopping) on this website contains some ideas for personal protection items, as well as important information on when and how to use them.

 In most places, there will probably come a time when the number of cases skyrockets, many people have already had COVID-19, and authorities will no longer keep records of who has had it and who hasn't.
 The basis then remain the same: Try to protect older people and people with existing illnesses as much as possible, and try to minimize spread whenever you can, as best you can.
-Remember: The more we can slow down the disease's spread, the better it is for everyone.
-Because by slowing the spread (i.e., flattening a potentially exponential curve), you can help lessen how overwhelmed the healthcare system is going to become.
+Remember: The more we can slow down or altogether lessen the disease's spread, the better it is for everyone.
+Because by helping to slow or stop the spread, you can help lessen how overwhelmed the healthcare system is going to become.
 That in turn increases the proportion and number of people who need medical care, who are able to access it.
 This helps doctors and nurses save more lives.

 ### Diary